ReneKlever/TC2-BBS-mesh-NA/README.md

-# TC²-BBS Meshtastic Version enhanced by Rene
+# TC²-BBS Meshtastic Version - Shop Version

 This is the TC²-BBS system integrated with Meshtastic devices.
 The system allows for message handling, bulletin boards, mail systems, and a channel directory.
 In comparison with the original this version is enhanced: